This Leadpages review explores if it’s worth it and how you can use this landing page builder in your small business.

 Q. What types of customers do you have?
 Is it business people or individual bloggers or companies?

 Figure that out, and then offer them a chapter of the book in exchange for entering their email.
-Now you have a way to communicate to them in a way that builds trust.
+Now you have a way to communicate with them in a way that builds trust.

 I will say that we have best-selling authors who use our template landing pages to promote their books.